jdreaver/rust-os/README.md

   - Instead of returning `Vec` for directories, consider returning an `impl Iterator` (except you probably can't do that with traits...)
 - Serial port:
   - find a way to implement using `&mut` and locking without deadlocks from e.g. non-maskable interrupts, holding the lock in the shell while trying to debug print inside kernel code, etc.
+  - Consider multiple serial ports: one that spits out logs from the kernel, and one dedicated to the shell.
 - ansiterm: move this to a separate crate with tests?
 - Task struct access: investigate not hiding all tasks (or just the current tasks) inside the big scheduler lock.
 Are there situations where it is okay to modify a task if the scheduler is running concurrently?
 Can we lock individual tasks?
 Is this inviting a deadlock?
   - For example, putting a task to sleep or waking it up.
 Is this bad to do concurrently with the scheduler?
 Maybe instead of calling this the "state" it can be thought of as a "state intent", which the scheduler should action next time it changes the task's scheduling.
 Wait queues and channels do this, but they need a scheduler lock under the hood.